deskpro/website-1/README.md

 3) In console `join websocket`  should appear

+Note, that for now all browsers should first connect to websocket (start from the same document point) and only then you should start editing.

 4) Try to edit document - in another browser we should see reflected changes